KittyGiraudel/site/_posts/2013-02-11-sass-structure.md

 ## Final words

-I deliberately skipped the rest of the stylesheet since I think it's not the most interesting part in my opinion.
+I deliberately skipped the rest of the stylesheet since I think it’s not the most interesting part in my opinion.
 It mostly consists on setting styles for various content elements like paragraphs, lists, tables, images, titles, and so on.
-Plus, it's classic CSS, not really SCSS magic.
+Plus, it’s classic CSS, not really SCSS magic.

 I think I have covered most of my Sass structure.
 If you feel like something could be improved or if you have any question, please be sure to drop a comment. :)